Knead to know basis: what is seitan?

 You can make it at home

-You can make seitan from just flour and water, but it does take about an hour from starting to the finished product.
+You can make seitan from just flour and water; it takes about an hour from starting to the finished product.
 To prepare seitan, combine flour with a little salt and water to form a soft dough.
-Then keep kneading the dough under cold running water (to remove the starch) until it becomes a very stiff and stretchy dough.
+Then keep kneading the dough under cold running water (to remove the starch) until it becomes a stiff, stretchy dough.
 If you’re in a hurry, you can cheat by mixing commercially available “vital wheat gluten” with water.
 Either way, once you’ve got the dough, flavour it with spices or sauces and pan fry or boil it.

 You can serve your seitan as a steak substitute, sliced and stir-fried, “pulled” like pork or crumbed and made into a vegan schnitzel.
 Seitan meals have even been known to be mistaken as meat by some fairly serious carnivores!

-It might be worth taste-testing ready-made seitan from a shop to check whether you like it before making it yourself, but this often contains added salt as a preservative.
-Make sure the sodium content is under 400 milligrams per 100 grams.
+It might be worth taste-testing ready-made seitan from a shop to check whether you like it before making it yourself.
+However, this often contains added salt as a preservative.
+Ensure the sodium content is under 400 milligrams per 100 grams.
 It’s a good idea to limit your sodium intake – the Heart Foundation recommends no more than 2000 milligrams per day.

 So, what’s the downside?

-Well, it’s definitely not suitable for people diagnosed with coeliac disease or with a known adverse reaction to the gluten proteins in wheat.
+Seitan is definitely not suitable for people with coeliac disease or known adverse reactions to gluten proteins found in wheat.
 If that’s you, then tofu and legumes are both suitable meat substitutes.
 Another sustainable, gluten-free meat-alternative option is Quorn, a protein-rich food made using fungi.

-You can buy vital wheat gluten from The Cruelty Free Shop or the Melbourne Food Ingredient Depot, and you can get ready-made seitan from Suzy Spoon’s Vegetarian Butcher or Harris Farm Markets.
+You can buy vital wheat gluten from The Cruelty Free Shop or the Melbourne Food Ingredient Depot.
+You can get ready-made seitan from Suzy Spoon’s Vegetarian Butcher or Harris Farm Markets.
 This article was written by Dr Kerith Duncanson, an Accredited Practising Dietitian and Senior Research Fellow at the University of Newcastle School of Medicine and Public Health, and was originally published by The Conversation.